RealOrangeOne/docker-cyberchef/README.md

 - Don't send `Referer` header when navigating to related links
 - Don't cache files, always revalidate from the server
 - Prevent search engines from indexing content on the page
+- Clear all site data when closing the page

 ## Customization